 A Tanium question is a query that you issue from the Tanium Server to managed endpoints.
 A dynamic question is one that you create and issue through the Ask a Question or Question Builder features in Interact.
 A saved question is a configuration object that enables you to reissue a question without reconstructing it through those features.

 The Ask a Question feature is built on a natural language parser that enables you to get started with natural questions rather than a specialized query language.
 You do not need to enter questions as complete sentences or particularly well-formed inquiries.
 Word forms are not case sensitive and can even include misspellings.
 The parser interprets your input and suggests a number of valid queries that you can use to formalize the question that is sent to Tanium Clients.
-Interact provides the Ask a Question feature as a text-entry field in the Question Bar at the top of the Interact Home page and Interact Content page.
+Interact provides the Ask a Question feature as a text-entry field at the top of the Interact Home page and Tanium Console home page.

-The following figure shows an example of how natural language input is parsed into proposed queries.
+The following figure shows an example of how Interact uses the natural language parser to propose valid queries based on user input.
 First, the user enters the fragment last logged in user and clicks Search.
 In response, Interact returns a list of queries cast in valid syntax.